 It is so sad that in spite of all the sacrifices, the nurse is blamed for every bad thing that happens in the health facility.
 From their own managers to the general public, the nurse has become an object of blame.

 Oftentimes hospital managers fail to provide the necessary logistics needed to carry out various nursing procedures.
 Even though the nurse is able to improvise and use the little resources to carry out procedures, should anything adverse happen, it is the nurse that is blamed.
-That is when you will receive queries and being subjected to committees forgetting that it is as a result of lack of logistics and resources that leads to these happenings.
+That is when you will receive queries and be subjected to committees forgetting that it is as a result of lack of logistics and resources that leads to these happenings.

 Most nurses of today cannot speak for themselves and stand for what is right.
 As a nurse, your duty is to carry out your nursing procedures and other activities.
 It is also someone else’s duty to ensure that the necessary resources you need as a nurse to carry out your procedures are provided.
 If such people fail to do their job, the nurse shouldn’t suffer for their inefficiencies.